lianghua1987/spring-batch-playground/README.md

 ```
 ## Troubleshoot
-> With Spring Boot 3, there is no need for @EnableBatchProcessing.
+- With Spring Boot 3, there is no need for @EnableBatchProcessing.
 If you add it, the auto-configuration of Spring Batch (including the automatic launching of jobs at startup) will back off.
+- Step already complete or not restartable, so no action to execute - ```Step.allowStartIfComplete(true)```